 I’m thrilled to announce that earlier this month, Hennepin County Commissioner Mark Stenglein announced his support for the Lowry Bridge safety improvements that the Minneapolis Bicycle Coalition has been advocating for over the last several months.
 Thank you Commissioner Stenglein for championing these important improvements!
+Lowry will now include bike lanes, area to ride on the sidewalk, and "slip ramps" to get bicyclists safely from the bike lanes to sidewalk bike area.

 Specifically, the Commissioner’s office announced that it will be directing staff to include “slip ramps” in the project, to allow bicyclists to more safely transition from the bike lanes to the off-street biking area on the bridge.
 (For more detail on why the slip ramps are important, see the related posts here and here.)